gunnarpope/UART_AUTODOWNLOAD/README.md

+# UART_Autodownload
-#Code to automate the download of data from a microcontroller into a python array, where it can then be processed, plotted, or sent to web.
+* Code to automate the download of data from a microcontroller into a python array, where it can then be processed, plotted, or sent to web.

 by: Gunnar Pope <gunnar.c.pope.th@dartmouth.edu>
 and
 Caroline Vanacore <caroline.r.vanacore.17@dartmouth.edu>

-# setup
+# Setup
 * See CCS_Projects/UART_AUTODOWNLOAD/main.c for the pinout to connect the UART cables
 * P2.6 -> Orange
 * P2.5 -> Yellow